kimmobrunfeldt/dcr/README.md

 ## Why

+This tool makes life easier when logging sensitive data as encrypted.

-Convenient when you need to log sensitive user data.
-My personal use case is to log body objects of failed requests.
-They might contain user information so I encrypt the data, but otherwise I want to keep logs readable.
+I use this in my node backend project.
+The main use case is to log body objects of failed requests.
+They might contain user information so encrypting the data is good practice.
+I want to keep other parts of the logs as plain text so they are searchable in e.g. Papertrail.

 ## Usage